I am an experienced consultant and advisor with experience across multiple domains and countries.

 National Academy of Engineering

 I served on the Executive Committee of the National Academy of Engineering’s COVID-19 Call for Engineering Action, where I unified stakeholders across academia, the private sector, and government during the early stages of the pandemic to help identify and incubate technology to mitigate the impact of the pandemic.
 Our team mobilized thousands of participants and dozens of volunteers within just a few weeks, and we worked with the White House, DARPA, BARDA, the State Department, and engineers in dozens of countries around the world.

-I now work as an independent consultant specializing in go-to-market strategy, process optimization, business planning, and ESG.
+I now work as an independent consultant specializing in technology commercialization.
 I’ve delivered fast and effective results for clients in different sectors and different countries.
 I also do some pro bono work for social enterprises that are working on important global issues.